colin-chang/QuartzHelper/README.md

 # QuartzHelper
-A helper for Quartz.Net.Make it easier to use Quartz in .net application.
+A helper for Quartz.Net.Make it easier to use Quartz in .Net Application.

+About how to use this,please check the [Unit Test]() project.